Supreme Order of the Most Holy Annunciation

-The Supreme Order of the Most Holy Annunciation (Ordine Supremo della Santissima Annunziata) is a Roman Catholic order of chivalry, originating in Savoy.
+The Supreme Order of the Most Holy Annunciation (Ordine Supremo della Santissima Annunziata) is a Catholic order of chivalry, originating in Savoy.
 It eventually was the pinnacle of the honours system in the Kingdom of Italy, which ceased to be a national order when the kingdom became a republic in 1946.
 Today, the order continues as a dynastic order under the jurisdiction of the Head of the House of Savoy.

 History and statutes

-The Supreme Order of the Most Holy Annunciation originated in 1362, when Amadeus VI, Count of Savoy (1343-1383) instituted the order's earliest designation, under the title of Order of the Collar.
+The Supreme Order of the Most Holy Annunciation originated in 1362, when Amadeus VI, Count of Savoy (1343–1383) instituted the order's earliest designation, under the title of Order of the Collar.
 The order was dedicated to the Blessed Virgin Mary, who is celebrated as "Our Lady of the Annunciation."
 The order is a dynastic religious (or Catholic) order of chivalry.

 Under its first formulation, the order had fifteen knights.
 The number was symbolic of the number of daily masses celebrated with the order.
 In 1409, Amadeus VIII, Duke of Savoy, gave the order its first known statutes, and in 1434, he extended the order to five more knights.

-Amadeus VIII's statutes were subsequently amended and reformed by Charles III, Duke of Savoy in 1518, by Emanuele Filiberto, Duke of Savoy in 1570, and thereafter by succeeding Sovereigns.
-The most recent took place on 11 June 1985 by HRH Victor Emmanuel, Prince of Naples and hereditary Grand Master of the order.
+Amadeus VIII's statutes were subsequently amended and reformed by Duke Carlo III in 1518, by Duke Emanuele Filiberto I in 1570, and thereafter by succeeding Sovereigns.
+The most recent took place on 11 June 1985 by Prince Vittorio Emanuele, Sovereign of the order.
 It was in 1518, that many of the present designations were instituted.
-Most importantly, the order's name was changed to its current name, The Most Holy Order of the Annunciation.
+Most importantly, the order's name was changed to its current name, The Most Holy Supreme Order of the Annunciation.
 The badge of the order was also changed, with the representation of the Blessed Virgin Mary being added.

-The order, throughout its early history and following the reforms of Charles III, was awarded for supreme recognition of distinguished services.
-The order constituted a kind of religious and military fraternity between the Sovereign Head of the Order and his companions; it was reserved exclusively to distinguished men-at-arms who, apart from exemplary service, had to be of illustrious birth, particularly of catholic and noble birth.
+The order, throughout its early history and following the reforms of Duke Carlo III, was awarded for supreme recognition of distinguished services.
+The order constituted a kind of religious and military fraternity between the Sovereign Head of the Order and his companions; it was reserved exclusively for distinguished men-at-arms who, apart from exemplary service, had to be of illustrious birth, particularly of catholic and noble birth.

 Eventually, it was deemed appropriate to recognize those who had rendered distinguished service to the Kingdom of Italy (and the House of Savoy) in the exercise of high civil offices, not requiring, when such achievements could be demonstrated, nobility of birth as well.

 The order holds the following other regulations: